PantherXOS/wiki.pantherx.org/VPN.md

 Look for Network Manager in the task bar, left click on the icon, and look for "VPN Connections"

 {% include snippets/screenshot.html image='vpn/ovpn-connect-manually.png' alt="Manually connect to OpenVPN with Network Manager" %}

+### OpenVPN via GUI (iVPN)

+Generate a new config here: https://www.ivpn.net/openvpn-config and download and extract it (right click: extract here).

+Add it to Network Manager

+Open **Menu** > **Settings** > **Advanced networking** and look for the "+" at the bottom of the screen, to add a new connection.

+Select "Import a saved VPN configuration" and look for the `.ovpn` file in the folder extracted previously.

+The username is your accont ID (‘ivpnXXXXXXXX’ or ‘i-XXXX-XXXX-XXXX’) and any password.

 ## See also